In The Guide

 - #2: The diapers are placed in a hole, and then you move a handle which pushes the diaper down into the pail

-I would recommend uses method #2, as this ensures that the diapers are being compacted down into the pail.
+I would recommend one that uses method #2, as this ensures that the diapers are being compacted down into the pail.
 With method #1, this isn’t necessarily true.

 - Keeps odors contained: Most diaper pails are good at this; after all, it’s one of the main purposes of having a diaper pail!
 You’ll want something made of either metal or high quality, hard plastic that won’t absorb odors.